Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## A Basic Table

-You may create a basic table by sketching one, right in your document in Natao's Editor panel, with vertical bars or pipe signs ( | ), hyphen-minus signs ( - ), and colon signs ( : ), like so:
+You may create a basic table by sketching one, right in your document in Natao's Editor panel, with pipe signs ( | ), hyphen-minus signs ( - ), and colon signs ( : ), like so:

 	::gfm
     |A|B|